alexrnguyen/landing-page/README.md

 # landing-page
 This webpage was created to practice my CSS skills (mostly basic CSS and flexbox).
+Created as part of [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes)

 # To Do
 - Choose a theme for the landing page